pavelkomiagin/Front-end-Developer-Interview-Questions/README.md

 **Explain event delegation**

-Event delegation allows us to attach a single event listener, to a parent element, that will fire for all children matching a selector, whether those children exist now or are added in the future.the underlying cause is browser's event bubbling.
+Event delegation is when you bind an event listener to a parent (or ancestor) element rather than the element(s) you are particularly interested in.
+When the event is triggered you can check the event target to make sure it was actually the triggered on the element of interest.
+In general this would be inefficient as you’re now listening to events on the parent, and have to filter out any that aren’t on the particular element of interest.
+However, event delegation is particularly useful when you have many siblings (or decedents of the ancestor) that you’re interested in.

+For example we have list with three elements.
+While it would be possible to bind to the individual li elements it would require 3 listeners.
+Using event delegation it is possible to bind one event listener to the ul element and just check if the event’s target is an li element.

 **Explain how `this` works in JavaScript**

-The this object is bound at runtime based on the context in which a function is executed:
+`this` is the context the code is running in.
+However, the context seems to change a lot.
+So there are some cases:

-1. when used inside global functions,this is equal to window in nostrict mode and undefined in strict mode.
+1. when used inside global functions, `this` is equal to window in nostrict mode and undefined in strict mode.
+2. When call an object method this refers to object
-1. whereas this is equal to the object when called as an object method.
+1. when use call or apply, this refers to giving object as parameter.
-1. as a constructor
-1. call and apply
-1. bound functions
-1. as dom event handler
+1. In dom event handler this refers to event object.

 **Explain how prototypal inheritance works**